tytydraco/yessleep/out/I_boarded_a_ferry_called_Tartarus_Express.md

-Hello there I managed to scrounge up a pile of power banks left behind by previous passengers.
+Hello there, I managed to scrounge up a pile of power banks left behind by previous passengers.

 In total, these could last me a combined 47 hours worth of laptop battery perhaps more if I used them sparingly.